2CentsCapitalHR/TaskSheet_1_DS/README.md

 ##  Problem Statement

-You are provided with historical financial market data.
+You are provided with historical financial market data(input.csv).
 Your task is to **design and implement a predictive pipeline** to model the stock's behavior and simulate the performance of your prediction framework in a realistic trading context.

 ---